giuliamasoero/giuliamasoero.github.io/content/authors/admin/_index.md

 ---
 <!-- add a brief description of your research interests and project -->

 I am an ecologist with a particular interest for birds as study species.
-I am interested in answering questions related to the effects of climate change on animals using long-term individual-based datasets.
-Recently, I have been getting more and more interested in Open Science and Reproducibility practices.
+I aim to answer questions related to the effects of climate change on animals using long-term individual-based datasets.
+Recently, I have been getting more and more engaged in Open Science and Reproducibility practices.

 Currently, I am a postdoc at the Swiss Ornithological Institute (Switzerland) and my project aims at investigating and explaining the recent changes in body size and shape of Alpine swifts (_Tachymarptis melba_) and assessing the short- and long-term effects of these changes.